sambacha/hardhat-spark/docs/concepts/module_builder/events.md

 Just after all contract compilation.
 This is ideal for deletion or addition of some ABI functions or any metadata.

-### Before Deployment

-This event will be executed every time when hardhat-ignition arrives to deployment of contract's that event is bound to.
-This means that if hardhat-ignition decides that this contract shouldn't be deployed (e.g. it already did deploy) this event will be triggered.

 ### Before Deploy

-Similar to <b>Before Deployment</b> just this event is going to be executed only if contract is actually being deployed
+This event will be executed every time, just before, contract is scheduled for deployment.
+This means that if hardhat-ignition decides that this contract shouldn't be deployed (e.g. it already did deploy) this event will not be triggered.

 ### After Deploy

-Similar to <b>After Deployment</b> just this event is going to be executed only if contract is actually being deployed

-### After Deployment

-This event will be executed every time when hardhat-ignition finish contract deployment of the contract that event is bounded to.
-This means that if hardhat-ignition has decided that that contract shouldn't be deployed (e.g. it already did deploy) this event will be triggered.
+This event will be executed every time, just after, contract is scheduled for deployment.
+This means that if hardhat-ignition decides that this contract shouldn't be deployed (e.g. it already did deploy) this event will not be triggered.

 ### On change